Anaizing/ai-agents-prototype-to-prod/README.md

 # ai-agents-protoy-to-production

+Whats up fellow nerds!
+This awesome project writen in typescript mostly has all the excitement of agent building blocks of ai woop woop I wrote evals to measure LLM and tool accuracy.
+Implemented a Retrieval Augmented Generation (RAG) pipeline and explored how structured outputs provide a predictable schema for LLM responses aka structured output.
+Responsibly managed costs and token limits with proper context memory management.
+Built better guardrails within the system with human-in-the-loop best practices.

 ## openai setup
 first add a dotenv file in your project and grab a OPENAI_API_KEY key from openai